This is an Active case

 What does Ozempic do to your gut?

 Ozempic affects the gut (stomach) by delaying gastric emptying.
 This keeps food in your stomach longer, slows down digestion and can make you feel bloated.
-This delayed gastric emptying may also cause nausea, vomiting and gastric reflux.
+Such delayed gastric emptying may also cause nausea, vomiting and gastric reflux.

 Does Ozempic cause permanent gastroparesis?